NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 180 to 215
 - Guard: 1440 to 1680
+- Grabbable Moves: 5A, JA
-- All Doki Demon summons in combo are 6A; if holding 8 when it starts it will do 8A; holding 2 will do 2A; More ring combos are notated in strings
+- All Doki Demon summons in combo are 6A
+  - If holding 8 when it starts it will do 8A
+  - If holding 2 will do 2A
+  - More ring combos are notated in strings
 - 3ME entry option replaced with vanilla GRKnJ
 - 5A, Act4A, JA, and 2X all stop projectiles while the hitboxes are active
-- Grabbable Moves: 5A, JA
+- 5B
-- 5B given more stun on hit and block; elbow hitbox appears on the second active frame; damage increase: 8 > 11
+  - Given more stun on hit and block
+  - Elbow hitbox appears on the second active frame
+  - Damage increase: 8 > 11
 - 5B(B)
   - Less disadvantage on block
   - Move ends sooner
   - 5 frames less recovery
 - 5BBB(B) made into 6BB(B)
+- 5BBBB(B)
-- 5BBBB(B); sit on frame 7 and stand on 14 instead of sit 14 to the end; foot down GFX 14 frames later and the other foot down 4 frames after that; +2 damage
+  - High crush on frame 7 and stand on 14 instead of high crush 14 to the end
+  - Foot down GFX 14 frames later and the other foot down 4 frames after that
+  - +2 damage
+- 5BBA(B)
-- 5BBA(B) does 3 more damage, ends sooner, hard knockdown
+  - Does 3 more damage
+  - Ends sooner
+  - Hard knockdown
+- 6A
-- 6A has 10 less recovery frames; Doki hitbox slightly bigger; raw version has more stun, combo version has less stun
+  - Has 10 less recovery frames
+  - Doki hitbox slightly bigger
+  - Raw version has more stun
+  - Combo version has less stun
 - 6A(A) has 10 less recovery frames
 - 6AA(A) has 10 less recovery frames
 - 6B